Search

 What You Need to Know

 • LHIA may be awarded without Minnesota Housing funding.
-However, a complete 2024 Multifamily Consolidated RFP/2025 HTC Round 1 application must be submitted to be considered.
+However, a complete 2025 Multifamily Consolidated RFP / 2026 HTC Round 1 application must be submitted to be considered.

-• LHIA funds require that the local government entity (city or county) in which the project is located serve as the applicant for the LHIA portion of the funding.
+• LHIA funds require that the local government entity (city; county; or housing, economic, redevelopment, or port authority) in which the project is located serve as the applicant for the LHIA portion of the funding.
 This is achieved by the local government completing a Receptivity Form on behalf of the developer/sponsor.
-The local government entity will serve as the grant recipient (Grantee) for the LHIA Funds.
+The local government entity will serve as the grant recipient (Grantee) for the LHIA funds and may then re-grant the funds on to the developer/sponsor.

-• Grantees (local government entity) must match LHIA awards on a dollar-for-dollar basis with a source of funding that is either directly from, or is designated by, the participating city or development authority; sources include CDBG, HOME, TIF, Housing Trust Fund dollars, tax abatements, local housing revenue bonds; and the appraised value of donated land.
+• Grantees (local government entity) must match LHIA awards on a dollar-for-dollar basis with a source of funding that is either directly from, or is designated by, the participating city, county, or development authority; sources include CDBG, HOME, TIF, Housing Trust Fund dollars, tax abatements, local housing revenue bonds, and the appraised value of donated land.

 • LHIA grants support primarily hard costs related to the construction and rehabilitation of affordable housing.
 Land acquisition costs may be an eligible use of grant funds.
 LHIA grants do not pay for work done before the grant is awarded with the exception of reimbursement of qualifying land acquisition costs incurred no more than 12 months prior to the date of award.